DigitecGalaxus/thinclient-base/README.md

 ### Conky

-Conky displays informations about the current status of the thinclient.
-It gives a brief overview over the configured networks, system workloads, hostnames and more.
+Conky displays informations about the current status of the thin client.
+It gives a brief overview over the configured networks, system workloads, hostnames and more on the desktop.

 ### Hostname